to77e/paslok/README.md

 sudo apt install xclip
 ```

-First you need to create a ".env" file in which to declare:
+First you need to create a "internal/config/config.yaml" file in which to declare:
-"CIPHERKEY" - AES 256 encryption key;
+cipherKey - AES 256 encryption key;
-"FILEPATH" - path to the file where the passwords will be stored.
+filePath - path to the file where the passwords will be stored.

 Arguments:
     -l - list all names and comments